mriffey1/Capstone_Spring/readme.md

    - Learned how to specify database column name and keep variable name separate for security using the @Column annotation
    - How to display the database data in a Thymeleaf template

+#### Updates
+Feb.
+14, 2023: Added the Animals list and updated the navigation.
+In addition, modified the CSS to make current content more readable.
+Determined that replacing the CSS Grid will a table will work better.
+Still working on figuring out joining tables with JPA and Hibernate.